 Do you know an outstanding leader who has made significant contribution to transitional justice, human rights or National Reconciliation in Sierra Leone?

 The National Reconciliation Award will honour an individual who has made consistent contribution to transitional justice or human rights in Sierra Leone.
 Nominees for this award must demonstrate a minimum of 10 years of work in any profession relating to transitional justice or human rights.
-We aim to recognise and honour a courageous, innovative, dynamic, and ethical individual who holds a track record in fighting for fundamental rights and justice in Sierra Leone.
+We will recognise and honour a courageous, innovative, dynamic, and ethical individual who holds a track record in fighting for fundamental rights and justice in Sierra Leone.
 The National Reconciliation Award is for an individual who shows us that there is no democracy without justice and respect for human rights - We are looking for a National Champion who has remained firm in the struggle for human rights and justice.

 Award recipient MUST agree to give a 30 Minute lecture on a current transitional justice or human rights issue of concern in Sierra Leone.
-Therefore, while Sierra Leoneans in any part of the world may be nominated for this award, the recipient must commit to receiving the award in person in Freetown, Sierra Leone, on July 7, 2023 at his/her own cost.
+Therefore, while Sierra Leoneans in any part of the world may be nominated for this award, the recipient must commit to receiving the award in person in Freetown, Sierra Leone, on June 6, 2025 at his/her own cost.

 Rules: